Super snacks!

 No one is suggesting that snacking is a bad thing, it’s the type of snack food that children are eating that is ‘bad’.
 Bad snacks are those with high sugar and salt content and those with high fat content.

 So what is a healthy snack?
 Without doubt, fruit and raw vegetables are by far the healthiest and natural kind of snack a child should be eating.
-Here are some good examples for you to follow:
+Here are some good examples:

 • Peanut butter (unless allergic) spread onto a stick of celery